 Mr. Mizrahi is also a member of Decoda, a chamber ensemble comprised of virtuoso musicians, entrepreneurs, and passionate advocates of the arts.
 Based in New York City, Decoda creates innovative performances and engaging projects with partners around the world.
 Mizrahi teaches each summer at the prestigious Decoda Skidmore Chamber Music Institute.
 Mizrahi has worked to foster a partnership between Decoda and Lawrence University, and in 2014 spearheaded the Music For All project that brings classical chamber music to children and populations who ordinarily do not participate.

 Michael Mizrahi received his bachelor’s degree from the University of Virginia, where his concentrations were in music, religion and physics.
 He holds master’s and doctoral degrees from the Yale School of Music, where he studied with Claude Frank.
 After his Philadelphia debut recital, the Philadelphia Inquirer wrote that “…the performance had transparency, revealing a forward-moving logic and chord voices you didn’t previously realize were there…textures were sumptuous.”

 Michael Mizrahi received Lawrence University's 2013 Award for Excellence in Creative Activity.

-He is currently Assistant Professor of Piano at the Lawrence University Conservatory of Music in Appleton, Wisconsin.
+He is currently Associate Professor of Piano at the Lawrence University Conservatory of Music in Appleton, Wisconsin.
 He was interviewed for a Faculty Profile, available here.
 He was one of five international recipients of the S&R Foundation's 2014 Washington Award.